klumiere/RNA_fold/README.md

 ```markdown
 $ ./training_script.py ./TRAIN/train_pdb_list.txt ./TRAIN/training_pdb_files/ ./PLOT/ trainset_dist
 ```
-- This will allow you to download PDB files for the trainset from the [RCSB PDB](https://www.rcsb.org) database from a list containing PDB identifiers.
+- This will allow you to download PDB files for the trainset from the [RCSB PDB](https://www.rcsb.org) database from a list containing PDB identifiers: `TRAIN/training_pdb_list.txt` .
-- It will extract the required colum to calculate the interatomic distance (IAD), then a score for each pdb file.
+- It will extract the required colum to calculate the interatomic distance (IAD) in the folder `TRAIN`, then a score for each pdb file.
 - This will generate 20 files for 20 pairs of bases in which each line corresponds to an interval of interactomic distance in the folder `PLOT`.

 ## 2/ Plot